Elico-Corp/odoo-addons/website_remove_powered_by_odoo/README.rst

 Website Remove Powered by Odoo
 ==============================

-* This module extends the functionality of website and allows you to remove Powered by Odoo from the website.
+* This module allows you to remove Powered by Odoo from the website.
+* Note: This module interits the template from the webstie_sale.
+It may has conflict with certain themes.

 Installation
 ============